-2015-16 has been a period of extensive and radical change in UK Higher Education and creative industries sectors with the HE Bill, Brexit, the Stern Review of the Research Excellence Framework and the Nurse Review of research councils taking centre stage.
+2016-17 has been a period of extensive and radical change in UK Higher Education and creative industries sectors with Brexit, the Stern Review of the Research Excellence Framework taking centre stage.
 CHEAD has been scanning the HE policy horizon, providing regular briefings to our membership.
 We have built consultation channels and organised consultation events for our membership.
 We have adopted open policy design methodologies to promote inclusion among our membership and effectiveness in our policy responses.

-CHEAD contributes to research to inform art, design and creative pedagogy and research policy, including carrying out research inquiries into teaching and learning in the disciplines commissioned by HEA and seed-funding research to map graphic design research, pedagogy and practice by the Art & Design Research Centre.
+CHEAD contributes to research to inform art, design and creative pedagogy and research policy, including seed-funding research to map graphic design research, pedagogy and practice by the Art & Design Research Centre and partnering with APDIG to produce a well received Brexit Manifesto which was launched in Portcullis House by the Rt Hon Matt Hancock in September 2017.